DrKrar/GeoEfficiency.jl/README.md

 ## Requirements
  *  Julia 0.6 or above.
  *  QuadGK 0.1.2 or above, will be installed automatically while the package Installtion.
+ *  Compat 0.26.0 or above, will be installed automatically while the package Installtion.

 ## Download and Install the Package
 The package is registered in an officially METADATA.jl and so can be installed with Pkg.add.